 Perfect Responses For the Next Time Someone Asks About Relationship Status

 People are noisy nowadays and they love to poke their noses into your business.
 There are a few personal questions that should not be asked out so anyone might hear in a social event.
-Out of the many most irritating questions, someone can ask is “Why are you still single?”
+Out of the many most irritating questions, someone can ask is about relationship status such as, “Why are you still single?”
 Not being in a relationship might not bother you as much as it bothers the world.
 It’s really frustrating when people judge you and tag you with the title of being “single”.
 You might experience some stinging and mocking comments from others for not being in a relationship.
 There is nothing you can do about the people who keep throwing questions at you that doesn’t concern them at all.
 But you can definitely prepare yourself for the perfect reply.
 There are some strategies you can adopt to tackle such situations.

 1. “I am self-partnered”